A Level Options and Sixth Form College - What Matters Most?

 Whether you attend Sixth Form as a Day pupil, a Flexi-Boarder or as a Full-Boarder, one thing is for certain and that is you’ll be seeking an amazing Sixth Form experience!
 Find somewhere you’ll feel like part of a nurturing community but that gives you the independence you’re going to need at university.
 The Sixth Form girls at Queen Margaret’s live firstly in ‘Cloisters’ which offers trendy loft-style living before moving on to ‘The Cottages’, which each have single bedrooms and their own kitchen and laundry facilities.
 Pamper afternoons and shopping trips to York are often on the weekend agenda before everyone gathers in ‘Cellars’, the Sixth Form Hub, on a Saturday evening to celebrate the end of a busy week.
 Watch Gabriella’s short video as she shares what has made her Sixth Form experience so unique and offers reassuring words for students moving to a new Sixth Form:

 Family life is busy so your study arrangements need to fit well alongside other priorities such as parents’ work commitments and siblings.
 Smaller details, like a dedicated bus service, being able to get dropped off as early as 7:30am or picked up as late as 7:30pm, and having breakfast, lunch and supper included can make life that much easier for the whole family.
-QM parents know that their daughters are well taken care of, but should they need it, there is an onsite Health and Wellbeing Centre with nursing support available 24 hours a day.
+QM parents know that their daughters are well taken care of, but should they need it, there is an onsite Health and Wellbeing Centre with nursing support available throughout the day.

 Friends for Life